-The Tla'amin (Sliammon) First Nation traditional territory encompasses all of western portion of "Area "C" with their western boundary running in a north south direction just west of Saltery Bay.
+The Tla'amin (Sliammon) First Nation traditional territory encompasses all of Area "B" and their recently completed treaty includes 828 hectares (335 acres) of treaty settlement land (TSL) located along the western boundary of Area "B".
 The Regional Board and the Tla'amin Council adopted the Protocol Agreement for Communication and Cooperation on December 9, 2004.
 The Protocol sets out shared principles and values for working together on a range of interests including land use planning.
-Key regional land use planning interests include:
+Key inter-jurisdictional land use planning issues include:

-- Protecting the environment and ensuring a sustainable resource base for future generations. - Protecting archaeological and cultural sites and expanding the inventory of known sites within Area "C".
+- Avoiding land use conflicts along the boundary between Tla'amin Treaty Settlement Lands and Area "B". - Protecting the environment and ensuring a sustainable resource base for future generations. - Protecting archaeological and cultural sites and expanding the inventory of known sites within Area "B".
 These sites are highly valued by the Tla'amin people and are protected by the provincial Heritage Conservation Act.
-Protection means that these sites (registered or not) may not be altered without a Heritage site alteration permit from the Archaeology Branch. - Tla'amin holds a Community Forest Tenure that is composed of Provincial Crown Forest lands located partially in Area "C", north and east of Haslam Lake.
+Protection means that these sites (registered or not) may not be altered without a Heritage site alteration permit from the Archaeology Branch. - Tla'amin also holds a Community Forest Tenure that is composed of Provincial Crown Forest lands located partially in Area "B", north and west of Haslam Lake.